As an Amazon Associate, I earn from qualifying purchases.

 - First, dip the chops in the egg wash and dust them with the breadcrumbs.

 - Chill the chops in a fridge for 20-mins to firm up.

 - Heat the oil in a wok (korai) and deep fry the chops in batches.

 A cutlet ( from Collette), is a small piece of meat still joined to the bone, especially from the animal`s neck or ribs.

-Synonyms: scallops & escallop, the word also means small pieces (mince) of vegetables, nuts, fish or meat which have been pressed into its unique shape.
+Synonyms: scallops & escallop, the word also means small pieces (mince) of vegetables, nuts, fish, or meat that have been pressed into their unique shape.

 See the subsequent recipes for a fully breaded one ( flour, egg, breadcrumbs).
 Use any hard cheese in lieu of Austogram cheese.

 - ½ cup cilantro, chopped

 - 2/3 cup chicken stock